theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/0-ai-journal.md

 # AI Journal

+## 2023-04-18

+Closeup, few very large feathers, rotated::2 to very different angles, painted with vivid neon colors and patterns --ar 1:2 --chaos 10 --stylize 1000 --quality 2

+A closeup of a few very large feathers, rotated::2 to a variety of angles, painted with vivid neon colors and patterns --ar 1:2 --stylize 1000 --quality 2

+A closeup of some very large feathers, arranged at a variety of angles, painted with vivid neon colors and patterns --ar 1:2

+A higgledy-piggledy array of very large feathers painted with vivid colors and patterns --ar 1:2

 ## 2023-04-17

 a messy jumble of dozen random feathers, each each feather painted with different neon colors and patterns --s 750 --q 2 --ar 1:2 --chaos 10 --stylize 1000